ohiofi/ohiofi.github.io/_posts/2020-09-30-junit-tests-with-replit-teams-for-education.md

 Notes to myself about how to setup a Java repl to work with automatic JUnit tests.

+First, add junit:junit from Packages

-First, redirect the "Run" button.
+Next, redirect the "Run" button:

 1. Create a new .replit file and add `run = "bash run.sh"`